LACMIP/emu/docs/_documentation/accessdb.md

 ## Load into EMu

-1. **Export two versions of CSV from OpenRefine**, one excluding the column "SpecIRN."
-Save the version with this column to the folder *Dropbox > EMu > Data Migration Archive > Catalogue* and use the version without this column to load into EMu.
+1. **Export a CSV from OpenRefine** to load into EMu, and save a copy to the folder *Dropbox > EMu > Data Migration Archive > Catalogue*.
 1. If you are accessing EMu via the VPN, drag and drop the CSV file into the remote desktop and open the file from within the remote desktop.
 For whatever reason, opening the file helps EMu recognize it as a valid format.
 1. Open the Catalogue module of EMu and follow the instructions for a [custom import]({{ site.baseurl }}/documentation/import/).
+Remember that validating your file *before* importing it is a good way to double-check your work and avoid headaches later.